UHS

 Harvard University Health Services Director Giang T. Nguyen apologized Wednesday for what he called “insensitive and inappropriate” content posted on a Counseling and Mental Health Services anti-Asian racism resources webpage, which included telling students “you may wish that you weren’t Asian.”

-Harvard To Merge Title IX and OSAPR Offices, Forming Office for Gender Equity
+Harvard to Merge Title IX and OSAPR Offices, Forming Office for Gender Equity

 Harvard will dissolve the University’s Title IX Office and the Office for Sexual Assault Prevention and Response and move its sexual harassment and assault resources under one entity — the Office for Gender Equity — which will be supervised by the central administration.